-The basic setup of the course is to play games, write narratives based on your experience, then analyze and discuss these narratives with me and your classmates.
+The basic setup of the course is to play, talk, think, and write about games with me and your classmates.
 You will gain insights into storytelling as a cultural practice, video games as a unique narrative form, your individual responses to narrative media, and your critical thinking process.

-The course is scheduled for Fall 2021, and it will be conducted in a traditional, face-to-face format.
+The course was last taught in Fall 2022, when it met in a traditional, face-to-face format.
 This syllabus is not complete; check here frequently to make sure that you have the most current information.

 Required Software, Hardware, and Technical Capabilities

 In addition to Desire2Learn, the following software programs and capabilities are necessary for success in this course.
 The Hub offers training resources to help students master these tools.

 - For quizzes and exams, you may be required to use the Respondus Lockdown Browser, which includes video monitoring.
 If your laptop does not have a built-in webcam, you will need to invest in or borrow one to use with your university-mandated laptop computer.
 (Wikipedia has a useful entry on webcams.)

 - Game Footage Capture Utility (e.g. OBS for PC)

 - Major assignments will require that students record their game footage and upload multiple clips to a personal account on YouTube.
 Modern game consoles have built-in sharing features that simplify this process.
 If you are playing on a PC, however, you will need a software tool like the free Open Broadcaster Software, or OBS.